danwei002/Battleship-Project/README.md

 ## How to Run
 1. Download <a href="https://www.greenfoot.org/download">Greenfoot</a>
-2. Download the .gfar file in this repository
+2. There is no .gfar in this repository as it would exceed GitHub's 100MB limit.
+Instead, download the repository as a .zip file, extract its contents, then run the project.greenfoot file inside the Battleship Game folder